Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Numerical Implementation of the Algorithms

-We use the implementation $hp$-FEM method described in detail in \cite{hrv1}.
+We use the implementation of the $hp$-FEM method described in detail in \cite{hrv1}.
 The strategy for computing the equipotential lines from the canonical domain onto the domain of interest can be found in \cite{hqr}.

-The main difference of the above algorithm to our simple and doubly connected cases are cuts between the sets $E_j$, $j=1,2, \ldots, m$, especially locating the saddle point between sets.
-Even though the problem of finding saddle points efficiently is a research problem currently under investigation, some algorithms for finding such points are known.
-Due to the nature of our underlying problem of solving Laplace equation, we use the Ridge method proposed by Ionova and Carter \cite{ionova-carter} to locate the saddle points.
+The main difference between the two algorithms are the cuts between the sets $E_j$, $j=1,2, \ldots, m$ in the case of type $R$, especially locating the saddle point between sets.
+We use the Ridge method, proposed by Ionova and Carter \cite{ionova-carter}, to locate the saddle points.

 To find the actual cutting curve, we bisect $\partial E_j$, $j=1, \ldots, m$ and move against the gradient of $u$.
-By doing so, we search for a point on $\partial E_j$ such that, we end up within a tolerance away from the saddle point.
+By doing so, we search for a point on $\partial E_j$ such that we end up within a tolerance from the saddle point.

-If the cut can be computed analytically, the cut line can be embedded in the mesh and thus the same mesh can be used in both cases.
-In this favourable situation elemental integration can be done once, and the common blocks can be eliminated in the linear systems as in \cite[{Section 4.2}]{hqr}.
+If the cut can be computed analytically, the cut line can be embedded in the a pirori mesh and thus the same mesh can be used in both problems.
+In this situation it is sufficient to perform elemental integration once.
+The common blocks in the assembled linear systems can be eliminated as in \cite[{Section 4.2}]{hqr}.
 In the general case, where the cutting has to be computed numerically the meshes may vary over large regions and the positive bias from reusing the mesh is lost.
-In the numerical experiments below we have used different refinements in the two cases in order to test the sensitivity of the algorithm to mild perturbations of the mesh.
+In the numerical experiments below we have used different refinements in two cases in order to test the sensitivity of the algorithm to mild perturbations of the mesh.
 The numerical algorithm is outlined in Figure~\ref{fig:alg}.

+For the $Q$-type, similar iteration can be used to refine the potential values.
+In this case it may be necessary to refine the geometric search for the potential values.